The Round Square Ideals

 We know that leadership can be both a frightening and an inspirational experience, so teachers, housemistresses and other pastoral staff mentor girls to go beyond themselves and discover the power they have to make differences, large and small.

 In school, girls are involved in service through fundraising, helping to run activities or events, mentoring younger students both socially and academically and through the new Saturday programme.
-Sixth Formers are required to undertake service as part of the IB Diploma and are involved in local community clubs and projects.
+Sixth Formers are required to undertake service as part of their course.

 Older girls also have the opportunity to join Round Square International Service projects which take place all over the world – from building a school in South Africa, a greenhouse in Peru or a hiking track in Canada.
 Girls return from these trips with a changed perspective.